 These guidelines are intended to apply to courses conducted and viewed in real time (live) in all locations and are not intended to apply when courses have been recorded and are viewed at a later time or to other online courses.

 Each student will be required to log in to the webinar using a distinct username, password and/or email.

-Students that view webinars in group settings which is two or more individuals should alternatively verify their participation in the form of sign-in and sign-out sheets submitted by a monitor with an attestation or verification code.
+Students that view webinars in group settings, consisting of two or more individuals, should alternatively verify their participation in the form of sign-in and sign-out sheets submitted by a proctor, as defined in the NAIC Standardized Definitions for CE, with an attestation or verification code.
 The provider will verify the identity and license number, or National Producer Number (NPN), of all students.

 A provider representative, using computer-based attendance-monitoring technology, must monitor attendance throughout the course.